Skip to main content

 Real-World Use Case: Local Contractor Business

-• The business owner could monitor Google and Facebook reviews from one dashboard
+• Sync corrected business information to Google Business Profile and Facebook from the same dashboard

 This kind of foundational cleanup is exactly where Moz Local earns its keep.
-It won't write your content or build backlinks, but it ensures the basics are bulletproof.
+It won't write your content or build backlinks, but it makes sure the basics — your name, address, and phone number showing up the same way everywhere — are handled without you manually emailing a dozen directories.

 Expert Tips for Getting the Most Out of Moz Local